TheSiegeEngine/inventoryManagement/README.md

 ## Purpose:

-Demonstrate practical use of node / express
+Demonstrate practical use of node / express through a hardware parts inventory application.

 ## How to start: